OpenNeuroLab/brainspell-neo/README.md

 ## Running Brainspell

 To run Brainspell locally:
 1) Clone the Git repo.
+2) Install Postgres (if not already installed).
+In a mac you can use `brew install postgres`.
-2) Install the Python dependencies with `pip install -r requirements.txt`.
+3) Install the Python dependencies with `pip install -r requirements.txt`.

 Now you can run Brainspell with `python3 json_api/brainspell.py`.
 Brainspell should be running at `http://localhost:5000`.